 In the Summer of 1997 I was offered a dream job.
 An office heading up ministry to students for a national network of Pentecostal churches and a salary from HQ for church-planting.
 It was a wonderful, exciting and generous offer from a network of churches that I loved.
 It was the natural extension of the pattern of church-planting I had been following to that point.
 But I knew I couldn’t take it.
-The Holy Spirit had me on a different journey.
+The Spirit had me on a different path.

 Me with one of my church plants in 1997